Read the profile of our IOV officers below.

 He is also the president of Azerbaijan National Culinary Association and a candidate of historical sciences.
 He is married and has two children, and 1 grandchild.

-Etienne Vankeirsbilck is a co-founder of IOV.
-He is retired from his profession and dance ensemble, and now devotes his time to IOV.
-Through his efforts, many folk dancers and musicians have had the opportunity to participate in international dance festivals and cultural exchanges.
+Etienne is a co-founder of IOV, which was founded in his hometown Oostrozebeke, Belgium in October 1979.
+He is retired from his profession and dance ensemble and now devotes his time to IOV.
+Through his efforts, many folk dancers and musicians too have had the opportunity to participate in international dance festivals and cultural events.
+These relations made it possible that a shelter for poor people in Caçapava do Sul, Rio Grande do Sul in Brazil has been nominated “Pavilhao Etienne Vankeirsbilck” in 2004.
+Until today this home is sponsored by Etienne, every year.

 Etienne continues to promote international friendship and respect.
-He has been honored for his work all over the world.
-Many individuals and festival organizations have benefited from his work and the knowledge he gained from his close cooperation with the late IOV Secretary-General, Alexander Veigl.
+He has been honoured for his work all over the world.
+Many individuals and festival organizations has benefited from his work and the knowledge he gained from close cooperation with the late IOV Secretary General, Alexander Veigl, his best friend.

-In 2006, in honor of his contributions to IOV and folk art, Etienne was awarded the Outstanding Contribution Award by the Shanghai Baoshan International Folk Arts Festival.
-In 2008, he was named the Honorary Mayor of the City of Bountiful, Utah, USA.
+In 2006, in honour of his contributions to IOV and folk art, Etienne was awarded with the Outstanding Contribution Award by the Shanghai Baoshan International Folk Arts Festival.
+In 2008 he was named the Honorary Mayer of the City of Bountiful , Utah , USA.
+In 2014 the Silver Magnolia Award of the City Government of Shanghai, the highest distinction for expats, was conferred to Etienne in appreciation of his valuable support to Shanghai’s development outstanding contributions and friendly cooperation.

 Dr. AlBasam is a professor of history of clothing and textile at the department of fashion design, college of art and design at Princess Noura Bint Abdulrahman University (PNU) in Riyadh, Saudi Arabia, from which she gained all her degrees in the field of clothing and textiles.
 She earned her MA in 1983; her thesis was entitled “Traditional Costumes for Women in Najd Region.
 Her PhD dissertation in 1988 was on the “Methods and Ornaments of Traditional Costumes in Najd Region,” which helped her spread her knowledge and become very creative in her work.
 Not only is her work acknowledged locally but also internationally, as she has participated in many symposiums and conferences and given many lectures and exhibits on Saudi traditional costumes.